mirage/ke/README.md

 `Rke.Weighted` and `Fke.Weigted`).
 The purpose of it is to limit memory consumption of queue when we use it in some contexts (like /encoder/).

+Again, as a part of the MirageOS project, `Ke` does not rely on C stubs, `Obj.magic` and so on.

 Author: Romain Calascibetta <romain.calascibetta@gmail.com>
 Documentation: https://dinosaure.github.io/dinosaure/ke/